Heneros/mern-project/README.md

 On this site exists three roles: user, editor and admin.
 User can comment post, add to list favorites post.
 Editor can do CRUD operations with post.
-Admin can do CRUD operations with user.
+Admin can do below operations and CRUD operations with users.

-After registration you should activate your email during 15 minutes.
+After registration you should activate your email during 15 minutes.(try using a temporary email service like [15 Minute Mail](https://temp-mail.org/ru/10minutemail)).
 Mail could be spam in folder.

 ## Technology
 - Mongoose